- Nik Adams - City of London Police (CoLP)

 As a Trustee at Bluebell Wood Children’s Hospice I am part of the Board providing strategic oversight of a wonderful charity who provides daycare, therapy, outreach care and residential care to children and young adults with life limiting conditions.

-Mark Cheeseman
+Mark Cheeseman OBE

 Mark heads up the Public Sector Fraud Authority, which works with UK government departments and public bodies to better understand and reduce the impact of fraud.
-Mark is a fraud and financial crime expert, specialising in risk assessment and measurement.
+Mark is a fraud and financial crime expert, specialising in fraud leadership, risk assessment and measurement.

 Mark chairs and sits on a number of cross government boards and has led several reviews into fraud management.
 Prior to joining the Cabinet Office, Mark was Head of Counter Fraud and Investigations at the Legal Aid Agency, where he reformed agency’s approach to countering fraud, which led to the first prosecutions of members of the public for legal aid fraud, the first cross-agency prosecutions with other public bodies, a fundamental redesign of the fraud risk assessment model and refocusing the function to deliver a return on investment from the Counter Fraud Function that exceeded its cost.
 Mark was also part of the team that successfully took the Legal Aid Agency out of accounts qualification by the National Audit Office.